 February half-term at Cotehele

-Don't let the grey skies keep you indoors this half term - come to Cotehele and make the most of the time off school.
+Don't let the cold or the grey skies keep you indoors this half term - pull on your winter woollies and come to Cotehele to make the most of the time off school.

-Cotehele House and Mill are closed for winter conservation until 9 March, when they reopen for our Daffodil Festival.
+Cotehele House and Mill are closed for winter conservation until 7 March, when they reopen for the Tide and time exhibition and shortly after, our Daffodil Festival.
 It’s a really busy time of year behind-the-scenes, as the team deep-clean the rooms and check and clean the collections more closely than they can when they’re open.
 There’s still plenty to do here over half-term though.

 Free family trail

-The adventure playground on the meadow is open all year round and from Saturday 9 February, families can pick up a free Daffodil Trail to follow through the garden and discover why these sunny flowers are so important to Cotehele and the Tamar Valley.
+The adventure playground on the meadow is open all year round and families can pick up a free Bird Bingo activity trail to follow through the garden and countryside finding out about the different birds that live here and trying to spot them all.

 Getting out and about